 Through-out history, much has been said and written about the nature and purpose of propaganda, from carved reliefs of ancient Assyrian kings that exaggerated their victories, to the infamous “Torches Of Freedom” cigarette campaigns of Edward Bernays in 1929, to the current-day polemic against “fake news”.
-Such falsification of information has been a millennia-old means of divesting the general public of any accurate view of things.
+Such falsification of information has been a millennia-old means of divesting the public of an accurate view of things.
 However, what is remarked upon less is the censorship required to enact that propaganda in the first place.
-Without some form of censorship, propaganda, in the strict sense of the word, would be impossible.
+Without some form of censorship, propaganda would be impossible.
 In order to carry out a successful disinformation campaign, there must first be some barrier between the public and whatever event you wish to obscure.
 As such, access to accurate information must first be limited, prior to the release of the disinformation.
-Hence the importance of a censorship that first disarms and blinds the masses, in order to set up the propaganda that is to follow.
-To solely speak about the latter, and ignore the former, would be imprudent, because it is the very atmosphere in which people move and breathe that deprives them of the perception needed to recognize their predicament.
-It is the conditions created by an unyielding censorship that nullify much public debate about right or wrong, or any other considerations that might have been able to sway the course of things.
+Hence the importance of a censorship that first disarms and blinds the masses in order to set up the propaganda that follows.
+To solely speak about the latter whilst ignoring the former would be imprudent because it is the very atmosphere in which people move and breathe that deprives them of the perception needed to recognize their predicament.
+It is the conditions created by an unyielding censorship that nullify much public debate about right or wrong, or any other considerations that could potentially have swayed the course of things.
 With the people’s awareness having been blunted by this censorship, questions of morality, justice and professional ethics can seem trivial, as hinted by a widespread case of political inefficacy, proxy wars, religious tensions, ideological failures of both the Left and Right, and the general state of unease that pervades society.

-What happens when falsehoods have become so entrenched that speaking the truth sounds like a foreign language?
+What happens when falsehoods have become so entrenched that speaking the Truth sounds like a foreign language?
 When facts resonate so dissonantly with people that the ruling powers are forced to make exclusive use of lies to communicate with the masses?
-Such a situation has been staring the world in the face for many decades, and yet it could never have reached such a point without the support of society’s most venerated institutions, which, if measured even by their own standards of success, have shown themselves to be inept at best and malevolent at worst.
+Such a situation has been staring the world in the face for many decades, and yet it could never have reached such a point without the support of society’s most venerated institutions, which if measured even by their own standards of success have shown themselves to be inept at best and malevolent at worst.
 This might seem like a grim view to take, but it is scarcely grimmer than the evidence which supports it; evidence which is routinely ignored by most.
-After all, people are already being told by their governments, media and even parents that the world is now an insecure, unsafe place.
-So when you tell them that even the institutions which they’ve been conditioned to place all of their trust in are actually worthless, or worse, malicious, the common response is to shut one’s eyes and ears to that.
-We’ve been taught that social institutions like courts, police, hospitals and schools are the High Churches of “reliable” authority, and if their priesthood of lawyers, doctors, officers and professors were to make statements or publish material supported by “society” , then they should be assumed correct.
-They have proved themselves worthy of such trust, and have cleared the requisite hurdles to put their words and ideas into mainstream circulation, even if the soundness of those ideas can challenged and debunked easily.
+After all, people are being told by their governments, media and parents that the world is now an insecure, unsafe place.
+So when you tell them that even the institutions which they place their wholehearted trust in are actually worthless, or worse, malicious, the common response is to shut one’s eyes and ears to such information.
+We’ve been taught that social institutions like courts, police, hospitals and schools are the High Churches of “reliable” authority, and if their priesthood of lawyers, doctors, officers and professors were to release statements or publications supported by “society” , then it should be accepted as trustworthy.
+The educated classes have proven themselves worthy of such faith, having cleared the requisite hurdles to put their words and ideas into mainstream circulation, even if the soundness of those ideas can challenged and debunked easily.
 It is not so much an earned right to steer public opinion as it is the right to brainwash us all.

 To truly address the dichotomy created by the two realities is no easy task, in large part because the problem must be grasped deep down into its roots.
 To merely grasp it near the surface, as many a dissenting media pundit or anti-capitalist chooses to do, is to accomplish very little; the problem simply remains what it always was.
 To actually uproot it involves beginning to think about reality in a new way, which is hard to do in a world where man, wherever he goes, encounters only himself.
 The modern age, with its unfettered mass media and fatuous popular culture, has led to a situation where people are all thinking the same range of thoughts, living by the standards of others and never really being themselves in the way they imagine.
-Those problems go hand-in-hand with the prevailing way of thought and expression.
-If people were to clothe themselves in a new form of thinking and communicating, the old problems would be discarded like old clothes.
-Such a mindset takes it roots in first acknowledging that the world is not constituted as we had supposed it to be.
-It isn’t that people need to learn more about science or geography, nor politics or activism.
+Yet the problems of our time go hand-in-hand with our way of thought and expression.
+So if people were to clothe themselves in a new form of thinking and communicating, the old problems would be discarded like old clothes.
+Such a mindset takes it roots in first acknowledging that the world is not constituted as we supposed it to be.
+It isn’t that people need to learn more about science, geography, politics or activism.
 A child could be taught such things without affecting his level of maturity one bit.
 The essential discovery of maturity has little to do with acquiring a sequence of facts; rather it is the acquiring of a proper sense of life, a more accurate kind of intuition about the nature of things, which imparts the discernment to exercise proper judgement and carry out the required actions.